 The $250 Social Change Challenge.

-The STEAM Maker $250 Social Change Challenge is a unique opportunity for young creative minds to design and implement a plan that effects real change in their schools, neighborhood, or community.
+The Qualcomm $250 Social Change Challenge is a unique opportunity for young creative minds to design and implement a plan that effects real change in their schools, neighborhood, or community.
 Students all grades, working in teams of 3-5 will have an opportunity at the San Diego STEAM Maker Festival to present their ideas, plans, and budget for any project to a board comprised of investors and local business.
 Selected projects will receive funding for up to $250 and will be invited back in June to STEAM Maker at the Del Mar Fair to present the results of their efforts.

 Teams must be comprised of 3-5 students each in the same grade level and one adult mentor.
 Each team must have an assigned mentor.
 All members of the team must be present at the presentation and knowledgeable about the program and its goals.